Social Icons

 Directed by Stewart Hendler

-Wow!!! what a waste of time, money and effort.
+Wow!!!
+What a waste of time, money, and effort.

-The movie then gets to a point you will think things will start to make sense and it stays there until the undramatic stupidly hilarious ending.
-Making you wonder, how did this leave the story board?
+The level of complexity weaved into the plot is so daft, you’ll have to concentrate to separate the current happenings, Max’s memories, and Steel’s memories.
+The movie then gets to a point where you think things will start to make sense, but it stays there until the undramatic, stupidly hilarious ending.
+It makes you wonder: how did this leave the storyboard?

-This is supposed to be a Sci-fi action movie, but then there is a girl to add a romantic twist, now the girl was either lacking friends and was too dumb to avoid stupid people, that regardless of Max’s erratic behavior she still stuck with him.
-Now I bet you will be thinking maybe they have been friends for a long time or something, nope.
+This is supposed to be a sci-fi action movie, but then there’s a girl added for a romantic twist.
+Now, the girl was either lacking friends or was too dumb to avoid stupid people, because regardless of Max’s erratic behavior, she still stuck with him.
+You might be thinking maybe they’ve been friends for a long time or something, but nope.
+According to the movie, Max just moved into town, and she found his necessity for distancing himself attractive.
+She wasn’t turned off by his erratic behavior, which would naturally make people keep their distance.

-Then the is the voice of Steel, which was not fun to hear, but rather an annoying voice which seems to not know when to shut up.
+Then there’s the voice of Steel, which was not fun to hear but rather an annoying voice that seems to not know when to shut up.
+When Steel teaches Max how to use his powers, what we get to see is a laughable episode, like Max just took drugs.

-Max soon discovers that his body generates a sort of power in the form of electricity, which he discovers can cause machines to blow up.
-Coincidentally, when Max discovered his powers an alien named Steel who has been dormant in a facility comes to life and tracks down Max.
+The movie plot starts with Max (Ben Winchell) and his mother (Maria Bello) moving into a new town.
+Max soon discovers that his body generates a sort of power in the form of electricity, which he finds can cause machines to blow up.
+Coincidentally, when Max discovers his powers, an alien named Steel—who has been dormant in a facility—comes to life and tracks down Max.

-Their bonding was interrupted by a hunt for both of them and an evil force which wishes to harness Max's power for himself.
+They form an unusual bond, with Steel eating up Max’s powers to keep him from exploding.
+Their union creates a superhero named Max Steel.
+Their bonding is interrupted by a hunt for both of them and an evil force that wishes to harness Max’s power for itself.

 Rogue One: A Star Wars Story (2016)